Nick Khan

-Nicholas Khan (born 1974 or 1975) is an American business executive and former talent agent.
-He serves as the President of WWE and sits on TKO's board of directors.
+Nicholas Khan (born 1974) is an American business executive and former talent agent.
+He is the President of WWE and is a member of TKO's board of directors, having formerly served as co-CEO of WWE alongside Stephanie McMahon.

 Early life and education

+Nicholas Khan was born in 1974 to Iranian immigrant parents.
+He was raised in Las Vegas, Nevada, alongside his sister, Nahnatchka.
+Growing up, both siblings were fans of professional wrestler The Iron Sheik, and Khan worked as an usher at WrestleMania IX in 1993.

-Khan was born to Iranian-immigrant parents who moved to the United States.
-He was born and raised in Las Vegas with his sister, Nahnatchka Khan.
-Khan earned a Bachelor of Arts from the University of Nevada, Las Vegas and a Juris Doctor from Whittier Law School at Whittier College.
+Khan earned a Bachelor of Arts from the University of Nevada, Las Vegas.
+In 2000, he appeared as a contestant on Wheel of Fortune, winning $16,650.
+He used his prize money to fund his graduate education, earning a Juris Doctor from Whittier Law School.
+After passing the bar examination, Khan practiced as an attorney for seven years.

 Career

 ICM and CAA (2006–2020)

 At the end of 2005, Khan joined Broder Webb Chervin Silbermann, where he launched their sports and news broadcaster division.
 He remained with them through their merger with ICM.
 In April 2012, Deadline exclusively announced Khan was looking to move to CAA, where he would bring his clients, including Keith Olbermann, Nancy Grace, Hannah Storm, John Anderson, Jim Lampley, Jalen Rose, Max Kellerman, and Freddie Roach.

 In 2012, he joined the Creative Artists Agency, where he served as Co-Head of their TV department.
 While there, he represented high-profile clients including sports television hosts Colin Cowherd and Mike Greenberg.
-In 2013, while representing Tim Tebow after his release from the New England Patriots, Khan received an unsolicited call from Paul "Triple H" Levesque, inquiring about the possibility of booking Tebow to work a match at the following year's WrestleMania XXX pay-per-view event against The Big Show.
+In 2013, while representing Tim Tebow after his release from the New England Patriots, Khan received an unsolicited call from Paul Levesque (Triple H), inquiring about the possibility of booking Tebow to work a match at the following year's WrestleMania XXX against The Big Show.
 While the plans never progressed, this marked the first time that the two had spoken, and they remained in contact.
 In 2019, he negotiated WWE's television rights deal with NBCUniversal.